ALL STATE DATA UPDATED FOR 2020!

 As the table and the below chart show, Connecticut has been generally slightly behind the national average for approvals of Initial Applications going back to at least 2010, although it’s caught up to the average in the last two years.
-In 2018, Connecticut ranked 32nd in the nation in terms of percentage approval of Initial Applications.
-While approval rates have improved slightly in Connecticut over the last few years, they now just mirror the national average, meaning only just over 1/3 of applicants were approved at the Initial Application level.
+In 2020, Connecticut ranked 19th in the nation in terms of percentage approval of Initial Applications.
+Approval rates have improved slightly in Connecticut over the last few years, and now are slightly above the national average, meaning only just over 1/3 of applicants were approved at the Initial Application level.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 Connecticut Reconsideration Approval Over Time

 As the table and the below chart indicate, Connecticut has bounced around close to the national average when it comes to approvals at the Reconsideration level, and been ahead of the average for the last few years.
 In 2020, Connecticut ranked 10th in the nation for highest percentage of approvals at Reconsideration.
 However, as you can see, in general, the chances of winning approval at Reconsideration are not particularly high.
 That is why many applicants must continue in the next level, the Hearing.

 |Hearing Approval Rate||2020||2019||2018||2017||2016||2015||2014||2013||2012||2011||2010|

 As the table and the below chart indicate, Connecticut has fallen below the the national average when it comes to approvals at the Hearing level.
 In 2020, Connecticut ranked 39th in the nation for highest percentage of approvals at Hearings.